kognifai/PoseidonNext-Framework/SDK-documentation/Home-and-Favorites-Service.md

 }
 ```

-When the user clicks/presses the **Add Favorite** button, it opens an interface where user can search/filter items, which they would like to add/remove as a favourite item.
-The search interface by default is prepopulated with all navigation items.
-The navigation items are fetched using the below method.
+When you click/press the **Add Favorite** button, it opens an interface where you can search/filter items that you want to add/remove as a favourite item.
+By default the search interface is prepopulated with all navigation items.
+The navigation items are fetched using the following method.

 ```typescript
 load(): Promise<IFavorite> { ... }